 Part 2: Free Online Tools for Starting Personal Blog

-The third part of how to start a personal blog we will skim through the 6 tools you can use to create a successful personal blog from scratch.
+In the third part of how to start a personal blog, we will skim through the 6 tools you can use to create a successful personal blog from scratch.

 Though this series is for students, any person interested in blogging can also use the tips to start a personal blog.